Anwar Sadat: Early life and revolutionary activities

-Anwar Sadat was born on 25 December 1918 in Mit Abu El Kom, part of Monufia Governorate in what was then the Sultanate of Egypt, to a poor family, and he had 14 siblings.
+Anwar Sadat was born on 25 December 1918 in Mit Abu El Kom, part of Monufia Governorate in what was then the Sultanate of Egypt, to a poor family.
+He had 14 siblings.
 One of his brothers, Atef Sadat, later became a pilot and was killed in action in 1973 during the Yom Kippur War.
-His father, Anwar Mohammed El Sadat, was an Upper Egyptian, and his mother, Sit Al-Berain, was born to an Egyptian mother and a Sudanese father.
+His mother, Sit Al-Berain, was born to an Egyptian mother and a Sudanese father.
+His father, Anwar Mohammed El Sadat, met Al-Berain while he was posted in Sudan as a medical officer, and returned with her to his hometown of El Kom.
+His father named him after Enver Pasha, who was lauded as the "Hero of Freedom" by the peoples of the Ottoman Empire for his role in the Young Turk Revolution.

 He graduated from the Royal Military Academy in Cairo, the capital of what was then the Kingdom of Egypt, in 1938 and was appointed to the Signal Corps.
 He entered the army as a second lieutenant and was posted to the Anglo-Egyptian Sudan (the Sudan being a condominium under joint British and Egyptian rule at the time).
 There, he met Gamal Abdel Nasser, and along with several other junior officers they formed the Free Officers, an organization committed to overthrowing British rule in Egypt and eliminating state corruption.